aimalz/qp/docs/contributing.rst

     else: #pragma: no cover
 	self._hpdfs = pdfs

-4. In the constructor of the class you should extract the support and number of PDF and pass them to the base class constructor.
+4. In the constructor of the class you should extract the number of PDF and pass them to the base class constructor.

 .. code-block:: python

-    kwargs['a'] = self.a = self._hbins[0]
-    kwargs['b'] = self.b = self._hbins[-1]
     kwargs['npdf'] = pdfs.shape[0]
     super(hist_rows_gen, self).__init__(*args, **kwargs)

 5. In the constructor you should define which data members of the class are "data" and "metadata".
-In this context, "data" means quantites that are defined for each PDF, and "metadata" means quantites that are shared between all the PDFs.
+In this context, "data" means quantites that are defined for each PDF, and "metadata" means quantities that are shared between all the PDFs.
 This should be the minimal set of data need to reconstruct the class instance.

 .. code-block:: python